antoinemadec/multisim/README.md

 * speed: split your big DUT in as many smaller parts as you want
 * cost: server CPUs are cheaper than emulation solution usually
 * bringup time: super easy modules, simple interface (e.g.: AXI is 5 channels)
+* interoperability: each server/client can use different simulators (Verilator, VCS, Questa, Xcelium, etc)

 Cons:
 * ⚠ **no cycle accuracy** ⚠: functionally accurate, but not cycle accurate